PostHog/posthog.com/contents/blog/mobile-session-replay.md

 ### 1. Multiple platforms

-The secret about web session replay industry-wide is that it largely relies on a single open source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
+The industry's big secret about web session replay is that it largely relies on a single open source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
 It includes tools for recording web interactions and state changes, structuring session data, and playback.

 Unfortunately, rrweb for mobile doesn't exist.
 To build mobile session replay, we needed to do all the work ourselves, and when compared to the web, this is a lot of work.
 This is because, instead of a single JavaScript library, language, and SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter).

 There are even breaking differences within platforms.
-For example, Jetpack Compose uses a compositional model for UI, different from Android's traditional view-based model.
-This means you need to develop separate ways of doing replays when using it. iOS has a similar problem with SwiftUI.
+For example, Jetpack Compose uses a compositional model for UI, which is different from Android's traditional view-based model.
+This means you need to develop separate ways of doing replays when using it. iOS has a similar problem with SwiftUI versus UIKit.

 ### 2. Performance

-Desktops are a lot more powerful than phones.
+Phones are much less powerful than desktops.
 Because of this, we need to be much more sensitive about performance.

 If you've ever tried to record your phone screen, you would know its impact on performance.
 Apps take longer to load, animations become choppy, reactivity degrades, and your phone heats up.

-Any that degrades the experience this much is not an option for many developers.
+Anything that degrades your user experience is not an option for many developers.

 ### 3. Privacy